 {\bf (b)} If $G-v$ contains no cut vertices, then Corollary~\ref{connectivity_at_least_3} implies that $\min\text{ovl}(G)\leq 2$, which is absurd.
-So we can assume $G-v$ admits cut vertices.
-Let $B$ be an end-block of $G-v$, which contains a unique cut vertex $s$ of $G-v$.
+So $G-v$ is not a block graph.
+Let $B$ be an end-block of $G-v$, and let $s$ be the unique cut vertex of $G-v$ that is contained in $B$.
 Note that every vertex $w\in B-s$ is an internal vertex of $G-v$.
-Therefore, Lemma~\ref{claim23} directly implies the following. \begin{enumerate} \item$v$ is adjacent to every vertex of $B-s$. \item every vertex $w$ in $B-s$ satisfies that $d_{G-v}(w)$ is even. \end{enumerate}